Developer Guide: Build, Price, and Bill with Paid

 - Name: Name of your signal (e.g.,

-). - Value (optional): The approximate human-equivalent cost or effort (e.g., $150 to book a meeting).
+Send an emailorBook a Meeting). - Value (optional): The approximate human-equivalent cost or effort (e.g., $150 to book a meeting).

 - Type: Choose ‘Activity’ or ‘Outcome’.
 For example,

-might be an Activity, whileBook a Meeting
+Send an emailmight be an Activity, whileBook a Meetingis an Outcome.

 - Name: Name of your signal (e.g.,